stephendeyoung/functional-js-assessment/README.md

 `mocha`

 You can also run the tests in the browser.
+You will need to have [grunt installed](http://gruntjs.com/getting-started).
 On the command line just run:

 `grunt server`